-- Whether your doctor or health care provider is available in the plan - ▶ Whether the plan offers the benefits you want - How much the plan will cost you (look at both monthly premiums and out-of-pocket expenses such as copayments, coinsurance and deductibles) - How well the plan performs in areas most important to you his chart summarizes New Jersey health plan performance in four broad areas by comparing each plan's performance to the statewide plan average.
+- Whether your doctor or health care provider is available in the plan - Whether the plan offers the benefits you want - How much the plan will cost you (look at both monthly premiums and out-of-pocket expenses, such as copayments, coinsurance and deductibles) - How well the plan performs in areas most important to you

+Look at Quality- See the next page for health plan performance his chart summarizes New Jersey health plan performance in four broad areas by comparing each plan's performance to the statewide plan average.
 Each broad area is made up of several performance measures, which are further described on the following pages.